 To be a candidate for lung screening, you must be:

-- A smoker or a person who quit smoking less than 15 years ago
+- A smoker or a person who has quit smoking within the past 15 years

 - Have no new symptoms that could be related to lung cancer